The course is 8-weeks, with one in-person virtual gathering each week for a total of 8 sessions.

 Participants are encouraged to be on video during all sessions.
 All sessions will include time in smaller breakout rooms to allow for more intimate discussions.

-There is one in-person virtual opening session, which is 3 hours in duration.
+There will be an Orientation session the week prior to the course start, that is 90 min.
+There is one live virtual opening session, which is 3 hours in duration.
 There are a total of 9 recorded Panel sessions (approx. 2 hours each), one for each Enneagram Type, which will be accessed and viewed online via EPP’s Learning Management System (LMS).
 Approximately 5 hours of self-directed online learning will be required each week.
 Teaching and discussions of the Types will be broken down into their three Centers of Intelligence: Belly Center, Heart Center, and Head Center.
 Each Center of Intelligence (Belly, Heart, Head) will receive two dedicated, 2-hour sessions for an in-depth and experiential exploration of Types that reside in that Center.
 There is one Closing session, which is 3 hours in duration.

 What are recorded Type Panel sessions?